sai-krishna-msk/FaceRecognition/README.md

 ### 3) Using CNN face detect model in open dlib
 [Post](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/)

-### 4) Using  mode trained on  tensorflow architecture and implementing it in opencv
+### 4) Using  model trained on tensorflow architecture and implementing it in opencv

 ### 5) Using resent